DMackRus/TrajOptKP/README.md

 - [ ] Bug test dimensionality reduction stateIndex to qpos index code??
 This is possibly the bug from iLQR-SVR work.
 - [ ] Add kinematic tree info to state vector struct
 - [ ] Add logic for contact changes to key-point methods
-- [ ] Write tests for new keypoint methods using contact and kinematic chains
+- [ ] Write unit tests for new keypoint methods using contact and kinematic chains
+- [ ] Write unit tests for kinematic chain creation
+- [ ] Check contact list generation is good during parallel rollouts.
+- [ ] Update derivative computation to split submatrices into three sets of key-points
 - [ ] Make keypoints selective to the three submatrices of dynamics derivatives?
 - [ ] Figure out why compute contacts takes so long and increases rollout time by 30x.
+- [ ]
 - [ ] Make a sharp bitys section to ReadMe, talk about issues in this project.
 One issue is certain joint types might not be supported (ball joints).
 - [ ] change GIFS to show baseline vs key-point trajectories and show optimisation time.
 - [ ] Improve README readability.